Uyghur Forced Labor Prevention Act: Purpose of legislation

 The Uyghur Forced Labor Prevention Act made it U.S. policy to assume (a "rebuttable presumption") that all goods manufactured in Xinjiang are made with forced labor, unless the commissioner of U.S. Customs and Border Protection certifies that certain goods are known to not have been made with forced labor.
 The bill also calls for the President of the United States to impose sanctions on "any foreign person who 'knowingly engages in forced labor using minority Muslims.
 The bill further requires firms to disclose their dealings with Xinjiang.
 A list of Chinese companies that have relied on forced labor is mandated to be compiled.

 Enforcement

 In September 2023, the Department of Homeland Security banned imports on three Xinjiang-based companies including the wool textile manufacturer Xinjiang Tianshan Wool Textile.
 In May 2024, the U.S. Department of Homeland Security banned imports from 26 Chinese textile companies under the UFLPA.
 In July 2024, the U.S. government added aluminum, seafood, and polyvinyl chloride to its priority list for UFLPA enforcement.
 In October 2024, the department also banned two Xinjiang-based companies including the steel maker Xinjiang Ba Yi Iron and Steel and an artificial sweetener maker.

 In November 2024, textile supplier Esquel Group was banned from importing into the United States.
+The same month, the DHS added 29 PRC-based companies to the UFLPA Entity list, bringing the total to 107.

 In January 2025, Huafu Fashion and subsidiaries of Zijin Mining were banned from importing to the United States.

+In August 2025, steel, copper, lithium, caustic soda, and red dates were added as high-priority sectors for enforcement under the UFLPA.
+A press release from the DHS states that:

+As of August 1, 2025, CBP has stopped more than 16,700 shipments valued at almost $3.7 billion for further examination under the UFLPA.
+Of these, more than 10,000 shipments valuing almost $900 million have been denied entry, keeping these suspected illicit goods out of U.S. markets.

+In July 2026, the United States announced the addition of 43 Chinese companies to the UFLPA Entity List, the first under the Trump administration and the largest expansion since UFLPA came into effect.